sriram1999s/Coptimizer/README.md

 >**NOTE :** Combinations of optimizations do not work currently due to implementation issues.

 ## Optimizations
-> The optimizations are goverened by Jon Bentley's rules for optimizing work.
+> The optimizations are governed by Jon Bentley's rules for optimizing work.

 Find the link to a pdf explaining the rules [here](http://progforperf.github.io/Bentley_Rules.pdf)